 And this is where the mystery comes into the story

 Ellen wanted to know why the marker was in her son’s garage and what they could do to get it back where it should be.

 I posted the “problem” to the Fayette County West Virginia Genealogy group on Facebook.
 They are a wonderful group of genealogist and always ready to help.

-Anita McClung was able to confirm that both James C. Crouse Sr. and Jr. are buried at Huse Memorial Cemetery.
-Her source being the Fayette County Cemetery Records, Vol. VI, published by the Fayette & Raleigh Counties Genealogy Societies in October 2006.
+Anita McClung was able to confirm both James C. Crouse Sr. and Jr. are buried at Huse Memorial Cemetery.
+Her source is the Fayette County Cemetery Records, Vol. VI, published by the Fayette & Raleigh Counties Genealogy Societies in October 2006.
 She was one of the persons who participated in reading the cemeteries.

 Sandra Humphries Raedel was able to furnish a missing piece of the puzzle.
 On Find A Grave she found James’ listing with the application for the marker.
 “It ‘does’ appear that a flat memorial marker was ordered for James C. Crouse Sr., but…it was to be shipped to High Lawn Memorial Park.”

 I hadn’t thought to check Find A Grave as I’d already located the newspaper articles.
-If I’d checked there first I might not have gone on to search for the burial notices which would have caused further problems.
+If I’d looked there first I might not have gone on to search for the burial notices which would have caused further problems.
 The contributor Jeff Hall had entered the name of the cemetery seen on the application.
 I notified Jeff of the discrepancy and he corrected the cemetery name.